arash-salemi/arash-salemi.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my M.Sc. in Mechanical Engineering at the IDEA Lab, University of Alberta, under the supervision of Dr. Milad Nazarahari and Dr. Albert Vette.
+I am currently pursuing my M.Sc. in Mechanical Engineering at the IDEA Lab, University of Alberta, under the supervision of
+<a href="https://apps.ualberta.ca/directory/person/nazaraha" target="_blank">Dr. Milad Nazarahari</a>
+and Dr. Albert Vette.
 The objective of my current research is to apply principles of optimal control, state estimation, neuroscience, and reinforcement learning to optimize learning during robotic rehabilitation.

-<a href="https://apps.ualberta.ca/directory/person/nazaraha" target="_blank">Dr. Milad Nazarahari</a>

 In past years, I have worked on a variety of projects, such as developing MPC controllers for path tracking, employing reinforcement learning for quadrotor control, designing fuzzy logic and PID controllers for mobile robots, Analyzing a 7-DOF Vehicle Vibration Model, Manufacturing Automatic Hand Sanitizer, Signal processing different sensors’ data, Controlling the TurtleBot in ROS, Modeling some Mechanisms, and so on.